jayprajapati857/ngx-uploader-directive/projects/ngx-uploader-directive/README.md

     progress?: IUploadProgress; // File upload Progress.
     nativeFile?: File; // Native File.
-    formData?: FormData; // Form data to upload with file. response?: HttpResponse<any> | HttpErrorResponse; // Response for the selected file.
+    formData?: FormData; // Form data to upload with file. response?: any; // Response for the selected file.
 }

 /**